sst/sst/www/docs/constructs/migration.md

 ### Eslint Changelog

 SST no longer directly integrates with eslint.
-Linting is better configured externally and run as a seperate step in CI.
+Linting is better configured externally and run as a separate step in CI.

 To setup eslint in your project first make sure you remove references to SST's eslint config